 \section{Discussion and conclusions}

 This note has looked at the issues of the interpretation and reporting of measures of statistical confidence in the context of choice model estimation.
+We have provide an in-depth overview of the reason for parameter uncertainty, its computation, and its use in confidence intervals and hypothesis testing.
 The misuse of the notion of ``statistical significance'' has been a long-standing concern for statisticians in particular and science more widely.
 The authoritative paper by \citet{Wasserstein_et_al} goes as far as concluding \emph{``that it is time to stop using the term `statistically significant' entirely.
 Nor should variants such as `significantly different', `p<0.05', and `nonsignificant' survive, whether expressed in words, by asterisks in a table, or in some other way.''} Less controversially, they say that \emph{``[analysts should not] believe that an association or effect exists just because it was statistically significant [or] that an association or effect is absent just because it was not statistically significant.''}

-While we do not foresee a situation where choice modellers will abandon the notion completely, at least any time soon, we are of the opinion that a more nuanced approach is required.
+We share the view that excessive attention is paid to the statistical properties of findings, often at the expense of the behavioural and policy implications.
+At the same time, we do not foresee a situation where choice modellers will abandon the notion completely, at least any time soon, and this note thus provides some guidance for applied work.
 We believe that: